ind0ver/vlm-to-llm-to-comfyui/README.md

    - Console output shows real-time progress
    - Logs saved to `logs/` directory
    - Video generation happens in ComfyUI and can be monitored in "View Job History" and "Console"

+## License
+MIT — do whatever you want, attribution appreciated.